Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 than 20 milliseconds.
 The “type” label in this query is “request”, which tracks the latency added by Kong and the service.
-You can switch this to “upstream”, to track latency added by the service only.
+You can switch this to “upstream” to track latency added by the service only.
-Prometheus is really flexible and well documented, so we won’t go into details of setting up alerts here, but you’ll be able to find them in the Prometheus documentation.
+Prometheus is highly flexible and well documented, so we won’t go into details of setting up alerts here, but you’ll be able to find them in the Prometheus documentation.